-Being honest, no one is always motivated to get their workout done.
-This can be a really hard thing to admit, since our cultural narrative tells you that you should totally have no problems A) being motivated and B) fitting a workout into your day.
-(Ha!)
-It’s actually quite difficult to stay motivated sometimes; this is especially true when exercise is a new habit, or when your routine has seen a significant change (hello, COVID-19).
+Let’s be honest.
+No one is always motivated to workout.
+This can be a hard thing to admit.
+Society tells us that we should have no problems with being motivated, let alone fitting a workout into your day.
+But it’s actually quite difficult to stay motivated sometimes.
+This is especially true when exercise is a new habit, or when your routine is significantly changed (hello, COVID-19).

 A big part of my job is actually helping people understand that there absolutely can be a difference between what you see in the fitness-related media (magazines, websites, TV shows) and how you actually feel about working out.
-That is, you don’t have to love it, or even like it, 100% of the time.
-You definitely do not have to always be motivated.
+That is, you don’t have to love it, or even like it 100% of the time.
+You do not have to always be super gung-ho motivated.

-In that vein, thinking outside the box can also be helpful, especially right now when so many of us are stuck in one spot (more or less).
-Make it worth doing.
-What can you do around home that gets you moving that you need to do anyway?
-Lots of bigger household chores can give you a good workout and the satisfaction of getting things done.
+Thinking outside the box is helpful when stuck in one place.
+Make your workout worth doing.
+What can you do around home that gets you moving, and that you need to do anyway?
+Lots of bigger household chores are a good workout and help you get things done.

 Of course, keeping your goal in mind makes a difference too.
 If you want something badly enough, you’ll make it happen!
-Which, duh, of course… but you might not realize how much you don’t connect the effort and the outcome, in the moment.
-It’s so easy to get stuck in the “I don’t want to/This is hard/But I really should do these other things…” and let that derail you.
+Which, e… but you might not realize how much you don’t connect the effort and the outcome, in the moment.
+It’s so easy to find reasons not to work out.
+I often struggle with the excuse of “I really should do these other things…” and let that derail you.
 It can be helpful to keep a small reminder of your goal nearby, or near where you might be if you’re putting exercise off.

-Lastly, bear in mind that you won’t always enjoy it, and you don’t have to.
+And remember, you won’t always enjoy it, and you don’t have to.
 No one likes to talk about it, but “work” is part of work out.
-I wrote this piece about staying motivated a while ago, inspired by some of the different things people to do keep themselves going – especially when feeling unmotivated.
+I wrote this piece about staying motivated a while ago.
+It was inspired by some of the different things people to do keep themselves going, especially when feeling unmotivated.
 It’s actually one I go back to frequently in my own efforts to keep on track!
 Hopefully some of this might help you too.

 What exercises should you avoid?
 The Short Answer: None of them.